eeholmes/30Maps/README.md

 # 30Maps

-doing the 30 maps challenge
+doing the 30 maps challenge by copying others code!